How to Find a Teaching English Job in Vietnam

 These are some of the questions I’m asked often about finding teaching jobs in Vietnam; be sure to let me know any other questions you have in the comments!

 Do I need to be in Vietnam to find a teaching job?

 You do not need to be in Vietnam to find a teaching English job.
 It’s sometimes better if you are not so you can arrive on a business visa rather than a tourist visa.
 Interviews are often done over Skype in the ESL world so this is possible.

 There are benefits to applying from within Vietnam too.
 For example, some companies/recruiters are perhaps not willing to take the risk that you’ll book your flights if there is a suitable alternative already in the country.
 Also, jobs tend to get snapped up quickly and often with a short period before the start date, which could be another perk to being in the country when interviewing.

 How far in advance do I need to start looking for a teaching job?

-Like I said above, teaching positions in Vietnam (especially in popular places to live like Hanoi, HCMC and Da Nang) tend to get snapped up quickly and often with a short period before the start date.
-Because of this, I don’t recommend looking for work until about 1 month before you are due to move to Vietnam.
-The main exception for this is if you are an international school teacher, in which case most positions are filled about 6 months before the start of the new school year.
+Teaching positions in Vietnam, especially in popular places to live like Hanoi, HCMC and Da Nang, tend to get snapped up quickly and often with a short period before the start date.
+Therefore, I don’t recommend looking for work until about 1 month before you plan to move to Vietnam.

 When is the best time of year to find a teaching English job?

-Hopefully, this guide to finding a teaching English job in Vietnam has helped put you on the right track.
-If you have any more questions or need further guidance please send me a message or put your question in the comments and I’ll try to help you as best I can.
+Hopefully, this guide helps you to get started on your job search and find a job teaching English in Vietnam.
+Let me know if you have any more questions or need further guidance and I’ll try to help you as best I can!